VinchC/whatsnext/front/exercises.md

 In branch back_link_front :
 From commit 2dd657c4623eab15ed706a0e38fdcd41da59621f

+- enablig CORS

-- a useEffect that will fetch the data from the server (enabling CORS)
+- a useEffect that will fetch all the items on the index from the server

+From commit a4f828ce97a9e712e20f2331fc4eef3fc0f7df97

+- a useEffect that will fetch one item on item/:id page from the server